We're Your Tree Care and Tree Removal Partner!

 Trees, like people and animals, get sick.
 How do you find a “tree doctor” if your trees show evidence of poor health?

-Another possibility – again, long before reaching this point – is planting trees with similar aesthetics, yet far more resistance to insects and disease.
-Concolor firs and Norway spruces are substitutes for Colorado spruces.
+Another option – again, long before reaching this point – is planting trees with similar appearance, yet much more resistance to insects and disease.
+Concolor firs and Norway spruces are alternatives to Colorado spruces.

 Other tree species in Lakefield are susceptible to fungi diseases, too.
 Oaks suffer oak wilt.
 Elms contract Dutch elm disease.
 Pre-emptive inspection can identify these realities in time to save the trees.